John Hastings, 1st Baron Hastings

 John Hastings, 1st Baron Hastings (6 May 1262 – February 1313), was an English landowner, soldier and administrator who was one of the Competitors for the Crown of Scotland in 1290 and signed and sealed the Barons' Letter of 1301.
-He was Lord of the Manor of Hunningham.

 Origins

 He was born in 1262 at Allesley, near Coventry in Warwickshire, the eldest son of Henry de Hastings (c.
 1235 – c.
 1268) who was summoned to Parliament by Simon de Montfort, 6th Earl of Leicester as Lord Hastings in 1263.
 Although following the defeat of de Montfort this peerage creation was not recognized by King Henry III, John Hastings is sometimes referred to as the second Baron Hastings.
 His mother (whose father William III de Cantilupe (d.
 1254) had purchased the wardship and marriage of Henry de Hastings) was the heiress Joanna de Cantilupe (d.
 1271), one of the two sisters and co-heiresses of Sir George de Cantilupe (1251-1273), 4th feudal baron of Eaton Bray in Bedfordshire and feudal Lord of Abergavenny.